Legal

 Audits shall be conducted during normal business hours, no more than once per twelve-month period (unless required by a supervisory authority or following a data breach), and in a manner that minimizes disruption to the Processor's operations.
 The Processor shall cooperate with audits and provide reasonable access to relevant facilities, systems, and documentation.

-In lieu of an on-site audit, the Processor may provide the Controller with copies of current SOC 2 Type II audit reports, ISO 27001 certifications, or other independent third-party audit reports that demonstrate compliance with the obligations of this DPA.
+In lieu of an on-site audit, the Processor may provide the Controller with available security documentation, privacy impact assessment summaries, data protection impact assessment materials where applicable, audit summaries, control mappings, independent third-party reports, or current certifications that demonstrate compliance with the obligations of this DPA.

 9. International data transfers

-Where Personal Data is transferred from the EEA, UK, or Switzerland to the Processor in the United States, the parties agree to execute the European Commission's Standard Contractual Clauses (SCCs) as adopted under Commission Implementing Decision (EU) 2021/914, which are incorporated into this DPA by reference.
+Where Personal Data is transferred from the EEA, UK, or Switzerland to the Processor in the United States, the parties agree to use an appropriate transfer mechanism for the relevant jurisdiction, including the European Commission's Standard Contractual Clauses (SCCs) as adopted under Commission Implementing Decision (EU) 2021/914, the UK International Data Transfer Addendum or International Data Transfer Agreement where applicable, and Swiss transfer safeguards where applicable.
 Additional supplementary measures will be applied as appropriate based on the transfer impact assessment.

 Each party's liability under this DPA shall be subject to the limitations and exclusions of liability set forth in the Terms of Service, except that neither party's liability for breaches of its data protection obligations shall be limited to the extent prohibited by applicable Data Protection Laws.